Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 Amazing coastline in Madeira.

-We stopped here before the summit to the top because we really needed a pee break and also some shade for a few minutes.
+As you get further and further into the hike, the Casa do Sardinha Café will start to come into view.
+We stopped here before the summit to the top because we really needed a bathroom break and some shade for a few minutes.

 Casa de Sardinhas cafe in Madeira.